 O'Neill, G.A., Ukrainetz, N.K.; Carlson, M.; Cartwright, C.V.; Jaquish, B.C.; King, J.N.; Krakowski, J.; Russell, J.H.; Stoehr, M.U.; Xie, C-Y.; Yanchuk, A.D..
 2008.
 Assisted migration to address climate change in British Columbia: recommendations for interim seed transfer standards.
 British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
-Research Report (FLNRORD).
+Technical Report (FLNRORD).
 TR48

 Topic: FLNRORD Research Program